-Since all anxiety disorders can have medical cause or component, it is important for individuals to be thoroughly medically checked out before consulting psychological or psychiatric care.
-For instance, individuals who drink a lot of caffeine can present with many similar symptoms of anxiety, and even panic attacks.
+Since all anxiety disorders could possibly have an undiagnosed medical cause or component, it is important for individuals to be thoroughly medically checked out before seeking out psychological or psychiatric care.
+For instance, individuals who drink a lot of caffeine can appear to have similar symptoms of anxiety — even panic attacks.
 A good medical examination will rule out this and other biological or environmental causes and possibilities.

-Anxiety is often a component found within many other mental disorders as well.
+Anxiety is often a component found within many other mental disorders.
 The most common mental disorder which presents with anxiety is depression.
-Clinicians generally regard such anxiety as a good sign, because it means that the individual hasn’t simply accepted their depressed mood as they would a free meal… They are depressed and they are anxious because they are concerned about the ego dystonic nature of their depressed mood.
+Clinicians generally regard such anxiety as a good sign, because it means that the individual hasn’t simply accepted their depressed mood.
+They are depressed and they are anxious because they are concerned about the foreign nature of their depressed mood.
 A thorough initial evaluation is rudimentary to ruling out other possible and more appropriate diagnoses.

-Treatment for generalized anxiety disorder (also known as GAD) is varied and a number of approaches work equally well.
+Treatment for generalized anxiety disorder (GAD) is varied, and a number of approaches work equally well.
 Typically the most effective treatment will be an approach which incorporates both psychological and psychopharmacologic approaches.
 Medications, while usually helpful in treating the bodily symptoms of acute anxiety (e.g., panic attacks), are best used for this disorder as a short-term treatment only (a few months).
 Clinicians should be especially watchful of the individual becoming psychologically or physiologically addicted to certain anti-anxiety medications, such as Xanax.

 Psychotherapy for GAD should be oriented toward combating the individual’s low-level, ever-present anxiety.
 Such anxiety is often accompanied by poor planning skills, high stress levels, and difficulty in relaxing.
 This last point is important because it the easiest one in which the therapist can play an especially effective teaching role.